komietty/unity-vectorfield/README.md

 - **Helmholtz-Hodge decomposition** - An implementation of hodge decomposition which you can learn in differential geometry textbooks.
 The discretization process is nicely explained in the [lecture notes](https://www.cs.cmu.edu/~kmcrane/Projects/DDG/).

-- **Trivial connections** | [Paper](https://www.cs.cmu.edu/~kmcrane/Projects/TrivialConnections/) by Keenan et al. (2010) - A vector transport method as smooth as possible.
+- **Trivial connections** ([Paper](https://www.cs.cmu.edu/~kmcrane/Projects/TrivialConnections/) by Keenan et al., 2010) - A vector transport method as smooth as possible.
 Right now this implementation supports closed surfaces for any genesis.

-- **Scalar heat method** | [Paper](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html) by Keenan et al. (2017) - A shortest distance computing method using the heat method for single or multiple-source on both flat and curved domains.
+- **Scalar heat method** ([Paper](https://www.cs.cmu.edu/~kmcrane/Projects/HeatMethod/index.html) by Keenan et al., 2017) - A shortest distance computing method using the heat method for single or multiple-source on both flat and curved domains.

-- **Vector Heat Method** | [Paper](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/paper.pdf) by Nicolas et al. (2019) - Another parallel transport algorithm using heat method.
+- **Vector Heat Method** ([Paper](https://www.cs.cmu.edu/~kmcrane/Projects/VectorHeatMethod/paper.pdf) by Nicolas et al., 2019) - Another parallel transport algorithm using the heat method.
 Right now this implementation supports closed surfaces for any genesis.
 You can find the C++ implementation by the original author [here](https://github.com/nmwsharp/geometry-central).

-Other misc includes curvature calculation (Gaussian / Mean / Principal / Normal), vector field generator by solving poisson equation on mesh, basis finder for hamonic component, basis finder for homology group, ribbon drawer, etc.
+Other misc includes curvature calculation (Gaussian / Mean / Principal / Normal), vector field generator by solving Poisson equation on mesh, basis finder for harmonic component, basis finder for homology group, ribbon drawer, etc.

 ## Installation & Usage
 For installation, put the following address to UnitPackageManager.